hpiwowar/citation11k/analysis/stats_knit_.md

 annotated.prop = binconf(num.GEO.reused, num.GEO.total)
 end.rcode-->

-###Data reuse patterns from accession number attribution
+### Data reuse patterns from accession number attribution

-We collected a separate dataset to study reuse patterns because identifying data reuse from citations requires time-consuming classification of citation context.
+#### Data collection

-Datasets are sometimes attributed directly, through mention of the dataset identifier or accession number in the full-text of a research paper.
-Third-party dataset resuse can be estimated from these mentions by excluding papers that were authored by members of the dataset collection team.
+Datasets are sometimes attributed directly through mention of the dataset identifier (or accession number) in the full-text, in which case the reuse may not contribute to the citation count of the original paper.
+To capture these instances of reuse, we collected a separate dataset to study reuse patterns based on direct data attribution.
 We used the NCBI eUtils library and custom Python code to obtain a list of all datasets deposited into the Gene Expression Omnibus data repository, then searched PubMed Central for each of these dataset identifiers (using queries of the form "'GSEnnnn' OR 'GSE nnnn'").
 For each hit we recorded the PubMed Central ID of the paper that mentioned the accession number, the year of paper publication, and the author surnames.
 We also recorded the dataset accession number, the year of dataset publication, and the investigator names associated with the dataset record.

-####Statistical analysis
+#### Statistical analysis

-We excluded papers with author surnames in common with those authors who deposited the original dataset, as described in  <!--rinline citep(biblio["piwowar2011beginni"])-->.
+To focus on data reuse by third party investigators (rather than authors attributing  datasets they had collected themselves), we excluded papers with author surnames in common with those authors who deposited the original dataset, as described in  <!--rinline citep(biblio["piwowar2011beginni"])-->.
 PubMed Central contains only a subset of papers recorded in PubMed.
 As described in <!--rinline citep(biblio["piwowar2011beginni"])-->, to extrapolate from the number of data reuses in PubMed Central to all possible data reuses in PubMed, we divided the yearly number of hits by the ratio of papers in PMC to papers in PubMed for this domain (domain was measured as the number of articles indexed with the MeSH term “gene expression profiling”).

 <!--begin.rcode accessionRatios, echo=FALSE